 – Inform you on support groups and other related services

-If you have great difficulties with your hearing aid we might need to book you a review appointment.
+If you have great difficulties with your hearing aid we might need to book you a review appointment, but please attend the walk-in clinic first.

 If your hearing aid is faulty or needs retubing, you can drop it off at the main Audiology reception between the hours of 9.00am and 4.30pm.
 An Audiologist will look at it and it will be ready for collection within 1-3 working days.